What to do in Playa del Carmen?

 Located in the heart of Riviera Maya, this once fishermen's village grew into a cosmopolitan beach destination known for its high-end hotels and resorts, and delicious restaurants.

-Playa del Carmen’s history goes back in time to the ancient Maya settlements where it had the name of Xaman-Há.
+Playa del Carmen’s history goes back in time to the ancient Pre-Hispanic settlements where it had the name of Xaman-Há.
 They are remains of pre-Columbian buildings in the Playacar area.
-From Xcaret and these shores depart every year canoes for a pilgrimage to pay tribute to Ixchel, a Maya goddess who had its sanctuary in Cozumel.
+From Xcaret and these shores depart every year canoes for a pilgrimage to pay tribute to Ixchel, a Pre-Hispanic goddess who had its sanctuary in Cozumel.

 Life in Playa del Carmen